 To confirm DVT and plan treatment, vascular specialists may use:

-Accurate diagnosis is crucial for selecting the best treatment approach.
+Accurate diagnosis is crucial for selecting the most appropriate treatment approach.

 Treatment depends on the severity of the clot and patient health.
 Options include: